 - How much of my emergency fund am I using?

-- How long will it take for me to rebuild your emergency fund?
+- How long will it take for me to rebuild this emergency fund?

 - Can I ask for earlier payment of my salary to help me with my finances?

 Why everyone should have an emergency fund

 Building an emergency fund will help you secure your financial future.
 It will also provide peace of mind and protect you from debt created by the unexpected.

 Being deliberate and committed with your emergency fund can effectively support you with other financial goals.

 To get started with Endowus, click here.